systeminstall2/debianPostinstall/README.md

 Everything will be installed automatically

-After booting into KDE: Open "terminator" wait for .zshrc to run and then REBOOT AGAIN!
+After booting into KDE: Open "terminator" WAIT...

 DONE!